femfataal/FMP/research.md

+## Entry 13/11/2023 - Lecture in DR and Data ##

+- Coding qual data
+- looking for realtionships between codes (if-then logic)
+- explain phenomena in terms of causation
+- memos to jot down notes to keep track of the codes
+- condence data not reduce it

+- look for patterns, habits, salience, significance in people's lived experience.
+- in-vivo coding (using the aprtcipant's wording)
+- Process coding (looking for vers, gerunds -ing)
+- concept coding (abstractions)

+- Atlas, Anemo
+-

 ## Entry 13/11/2023 - lecture in design research and data ##

 ### tips from lecture: ask yourself 1) What?
 2) So what?
 3) Now what? ###